Three principles for improving the federal customer experience

 - Empower employers to deliver services to anywhere, from anywhere.
 Simchah Suveyke-Bogin discussed strategies the USDA implemented to enable employees to work remotely, such as empowering field staff with new digital systems to keep farm loan processes moving even as field offices closed during the pandemic.

 - Accelerate self-service capabilities.
 The IRS launched online tools that helped people check the status of their stimulus payments without additional assistance.
 Jim Clifford, director of the department’s Taxpayer First Act Office, described this approach: “Our guiding principle is to listen, learn and then design.”
 Once agencies listen to the customer, and learn what they need, then can they design effective methods and strategies to create a positive experience.

 Read the complete “Government for the People: Serving the Public in a New World” report for data-driven insights into how customers experienced 11 key government services during the past year.

-This post is by Tanvi Hathiramani, an intern on the Partnership’s Communications team.
+Tanvi Hathiramani is a former intern on the Partnership’s Communications team.